 The southern part of the country lies at about sixty meters from sea level and soars to the top of the world towards the north.
 All that variation of 8600 meters within the north-south distance of 193 kilometers, crazy right?
 Our trip was during early May.
 By then, temperatures already start soaring high across the southern plains while the northern mountains are still covered in snow.

 While the flight is descending towards Kathmandu, you can already witness the majestic mountains rising above the clouds.
 A rush of excitement is inevitable.
 After leaving the airport, the first few experiences might be overwhelming or shocking for some because of the crowded streets, dust, unmanaged urbanscape, reckless drivers, etc. It is not the fairy-tale-snow-clad mountain land that you had imagined.
 There are no stop signs, no sidewalks, no rules.
 You kind of figure it out that everything functions together somehow.
-But if you are open minded and willing to set your foot outside of your comfort zone then one of the best adventures of your life awaits you ahead.
+But if you are open-minded and willing to set your foot outside of your comfort zone then one of the best adventures of your life awaits you ahead.

 The country, people, food and culture

 Nepalese people are usually very friendly and relaxed people.
 Do not forget to greet them with a ‘Namaste’.
 It is how they say hello and they absolutely love it when they are greeted by foreigners.
 Bhat (rice), dal (lentil soup), tarkari (curry), achar (pickle) makes their main dish and people consume it twice a day, even three times in some regions.
 The majority of Nepalese eat this main dish with their hands.
 Give it a try, ask the locals for instructions; they will be delighted to help you.
 Raksi, Chyang and Tongba are the Nepalese special homemade liquors.
 Drinking water situation is poor in the capital and in most of the cities.
 Drinking bottled water will save you from lots of trouble.
-There is big difference in climate in different part of the country.
+There is big difference in climate in a different parts of the country.
 So, research ahead and pack appropriate supplies for your trip.
 Road trips are usually scenic but tedious through treacherous mountain roads.
 Also, make sure to pack extra toilet paper rolls and be aware of the fact that most non-touristy places still use squat toilets.

 Stop #1: Kathmandu, the city of temples and stupas